ayame113/deploy_gitrepo/README.md

   tokenKey: "key_of_token", // The key of the environment variable that stores the personal access token of github. (in short, `Deno.env.get("key_of_token")==="<your_token>"`)
 });
 ```

-# What is this?

-This module is available in the code for deno deploy.
-However, it uses
-`Deno.listen ()`, so it also works with the deno CLI.

 # Link